 Now in its 44th year, the Illinois Shakespeare Festival (ISF) is excited to announce the line-up for their 2021 summer season, which will include the Shakespearean classics The Winter’s Tale and Measure for Measure at the historic outdoor Ewing Theatre, and a free family-friendly Theatre for Young Audiences production on the lawn at Ewing Cultural Center.
-The 2021 season is scheduled to run Friday, July 2 through Friday, August 6, 2021.
+Due to unforeseen circumstances, the 2021 season will open one day later than planned, and will run Saturday, July 3 through Friday, August 6, 2021.
+The ISF Box Office will contact patrons holding tickets to the Friday, July 2, 2021 preview performance of Measure for Measure to assist in exchanging tickets to another performance or processing a refund.

-The season will open with The Winter’s Tale:
+The season will open with Measure for Measure:

 King Leontes of Sicilia is plagued by an irrational suspicion that Queen Hermione is having an affair with his childhood friend, Polixenes.
 Leontes lashes out in fury, causing death and destruction in the royal family.
 Convinced that his newborn daughter Perdita is Polixenes’ child, Leontes banishes her to the Bohemian wilderness, expecting the worst.
 Yet Perdita survives, holding the key to Leontes’ redemption after 16 long years.
 Can the remorseful king be forgiven for his past mistakes?